MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

 \subsection{Results}

+In this work, we chose OTAM~\cite{cao2020few} as our temporal alignment metric and maintained this default setting in all subsequent experiments.
+Methods with the CLIP pre-training except for AIM~\cite{yang2023aim} all use textual input from the support set videos.
+Our approach reports results using three different visual encoders.
+The CLIP-RN50 model has a fully fine-tuned visual encoder since it does not have an Adapter structure.
+In contrast, the two ViT-B models only fine-tune lightweight adapters during the training process.
+Furthermore, AIM~\cite{yang2023aim} serves as the video classification framework, where we replace its classification head with our same matching head (OTAM) for a fair comparison.

-\subsubsection{Results on Spatial-related Datasets}
+\subsubsection{\textbf{Results on Spatial-related Datasets}}

-For spatial-related datasets, the recognition of actions primarily relies on background information, with temporal modeling playing a minor role.
+For spatial-related datasets, action recognition primarily depends on background information, with temporal modeling playing a supplementary role.
 CLIP is the large foundation image pre-trained model that mainly relies on background information to recognize images.
 Therefore, fine-tuning CLIP on spatial-related datasets will result in a significant improvement in few-shot action recognition.
-Our approach reports results using three different visual encoders.
-The CLIP-RN50 model has a fully fine-tuned visual encoder since it does not have an Adapter structure.
-On the other hand, the two ViT-B models only fine-tune lightweight adapter modules during the training process.
-As shown in Tab.\ref{tab:spatial}, even our CLIP-RN50 model significantly improves accuracy in any task setting compared to excellent methods (such as TRX~\cite{perrett2021temporal}, STRM~\cite{thatipelli2022spatio}, HyRSM~\cite{wang2022hybrid}, SloshNet~\cite{xing2023revisiting}, MoLo~\cite{wang2023molo}, et al.) that use ImageNet pre-training.
-Compared to CLIP-FSAR~\cite{wang2023clip}, which uses the same CLIP pre-training and temporal alignment metric, our MA-CLIP achieves better results in multiple datasets and task settings.
-Specifically, compared to CLIP-FSAR using the same ViT-B/16 as the visual encoder, our method brings 6.3\%, 0.9\% performance improvements in the 1-shot task of of HMDB51 and Kinetics, and 0.2\%, 0.6\% gains in the 5-shot task of HMDB51 and Kinetics, respectively.
+As shown in Tab.~\ref{tab:spatial}, even our CLIP-RN50 model significantly improves accuracy in any task setting compared to excellent methods (such as TRX~\cite{perrett2021temporal}, STRM~\cite{thatipelli2022spatio}, HyRSM~\cite{wang2022hybrid}, TADRNet~\cite{wang2023task}, SloshNet~\cite{xing2023revisiting}, MoLo~\cite{wang2023molo}, et al.) that use ImageNet pre-training.
+Compared to CLIP-FSAR~\cite{wang2023clip}, MVP-shot~\cite{qu2024mvp}, CLIP-CPM$^2$C~\cite{guo2024multi}, and AIM~\cite{yang2023aim}, which uses the same CLIP pre-training, our MA-FASR achieves better results across almost all datasets and task settings.
+Especially in 1-shot tasks, our method excels by integrating text features at the token level in FgMA.
+This integration guides the representation of video features with a more precise semantic focus.

-\subsubsection{Results on Temporal-related Datasets}
+\subsubsection{\textbf{Results on Temporal-related Datasets}}